Osaka Defeats Mertens To Reach WTA Final In US Open Tuneup - UrduPoint

 "Before I am an athlete, I am a black woman.
 And as a black woman I feel as though there are much more important matters at hand that need immediate attention, rather than watching me play tennis," Osaka said Wednesday.

-"I don't expect anything drastic to happen with me not playing, but if I can get a conversation started in a majority white sport I consider that a step in the right direction."
-However, she changed her mind after the tournament rested on Thursday to protest at the Blake shooting.
+"I don't expect anything drastic to happen with me not playing, but if I can get a conversation started in a majority white sport I consider that a step in the right direction.

+" Osaka said she was "sick to her stomach" and "exhausted" by repeated violence against blacks by US police.

+Her move, coming in the wake of the Milwaukee Bucks boycotting their NBA playoff game for the same reason, prompted the WTA and ATP to postpone all semi-final matches to Friday, which inspired Osaka to change her mind and play.

 After Osaka broke again for a 2-0 edge in the second set, Mertens rolled through the next four games to seize the lead.